 The following is an account of events that occurred several weeks ago.
-It was not the first time that we had been near incoming fire, but it was the first time that we were part of the specific target.
+It was not the first time that we had been near incoming fire, look but it was the first time that we were part of the specific target.
 The rocket that impacted near us one day as we entered Bagram was simply a “pot shot” taken at that large base.
-I have omitted only minor details of the attack, and only to avoid giving any operational information that could be at all useful to anyone.
+I have omitted only minor details of the attack, illness and only to avoid giving any operational information that could be at all useful to anyone.

 It was about 1020 hours.
 The Maniac started the coffee and O came down the walk as we sat outside enjoying the quiet and the coffee.
 O had just topped off his coffee and was refilling mine when the idle chatter was interrupted by a loud “CARROUMP!!”

 “That’s not good, medical ” the Maniac opined as his butt lifted about an inch off of his folding camp chair.
 About five seconds passed and there was a terrible screeching noise… a low buzz with a high pitched shriek overlaid upon it.

 BOOM!
 The glass and doors of the khalat vibrated.
 Loose dirt and chunks of dried mud shook loose from the khalat wall and sprinkled the gravel and concrete.

 “Rockets!” said the Maniac, ducking into the doorway of our concrete room.
 “Hey man!
 Get in here!”
 O was just finishing off topping my coffee cup.